Nithya113/Real-Estate-Price-Prediction-ML-project/README.md

 # REAL ESTATE PRICE PREDICTION - Machine Learning

-ML-based website helps to recommend the prime hotspot place  based on users' choice(Location, Price, number of rooms, bath and etc).
+ML-based website helps to recommend the prime hotspot place  based on users' choice<b>(Location, Price, number of rooms, bath and etc)<b>.
 It solves by undergoing various algorithms with an accuracy of 85.79 %.

 # Datasets- [Kaggle](https://www.kaggle.com/code/ameythakur20/bangalore-house-price-prediction-model)